 Plant your tomato seedlings in well prepared soil at least 40cm apart.
 First water the plant in its container and allow to drain, then plant without disturbing the root ball.
 Firm the soil gently.
 Seedlings can be planted with the soil about 2cm further up the stem than it was in the pot.
 If planting seedlings from a punnet, first remove from the punnet then gently separate the seedlings.

 It is a good idea to position stakes for all varieties at planting time to avoid damaging the roots later on.
 Overhead wires with strings to climb up can also be used.

-This depends on the type and variety of tomato.
-Tall varieties need pruning to aid air circulation (which prevents disease), to let in maximum light and to concentrate the plant’s energy on the main leaf structure and the fruit.
-As the plant grows remove all lateral (side branch) growths as soon as they appear.
+Tall varieties need pruning to aid air circulation which prevents disease.
+Pruning lets in maximum light and allows the plant to concentrate its energy on the main leaf structure and the fruit.
+As the plant grows remove all laterals (side branch) growths as soon as they appear.
 These appear between each leaf and the main stem.
 When the plant has six or seven good trusses of fruit, pinch out the growing tip.
 This is called ‘stopping’ and encourages the plant to put its energy into developing fruit.
 Dwarf varieties do not need pruning or staking.

 Feeding and watering

-Tomatoes grow rapidly so are both thirsty and hungry.
+Tomatoes grow rapidly and are both thirsty and hungry.
 It is very important to water regularly in dry weather, to ensure the plants do not dry out.
-Mulching is an excellent way of conserving moisture and supressing weed growth, and Tui Mulch ‘n’ Feed is ideal for this purpose.
+Mulching is an excellent way of conserving moisture and suppressing weed growth, Tui Mulch ‘n’ Feed is ideal for this purpose.
 As plants grow and become loaded with developing fruit their requirement for water will increase.

 Once the small fruit appear, supplement your initial ground preparation with a fortnightly feed of a balanced fertiliser such as Tui Tomato Food.
 Water thoroughly after feeding.